Back to Blog

 • A happy employee takes 10 times less sick leave than an unhappy employee.

-Benefits of a good attitude in recruitment
+Benefits of a Good Attitude in Recruitment

 • It costs less to hire and train candidates than to employ highly skilled individuals: Hiring managers and candidates with the right attitude who have a lack of skill, and teaching them the skills to do the job is cheaper than hiring a highly skilled candidate.

 • Those with a good attitude are more flexible: Extremely skilled individuals may become set in their ways, as they know what they’re doing.
-However, staff you train for skill to do a particular job will be more flexible to change.
+However, staff you train to do a particular job will be more flexible to change.

-• Attitudes change:In an interview situation, a candidate may come across as having the right attitude, when it’s actually not the case.
+• Attitudes change: In an interview situation, a candidate may come across as having the right attitude, when this is actually not the case.
 First impressions can be wrong.
 So if you’re in the least bit unsure about a candidate, it’s best to ask them to do a personality assessment.

-What is a bad attitude?
+What is a Bad Attitude?

 • Bad attitude can be defined as someone who lacks emotional intelligence.
 This type of person doesn't want to learn a new skill.

-What to look for during recruitment
+What to Look for During Recruitment

-These should include important traits like being positive, open, honest, friendly, etc.
+1. Make a list of important characteristics.
+These should include essential traits like being positive, open, honest, friendly, etc.

-Your own employees can assist in finding a like-minded candidate, people who have an interest in your company and are similar in character to other employees.
+1. Word of mouth and referrals can help you find like-minded individuals.
+Your own employees can assist in finding a like-minded candidate, people who have an interest in your company and are similar in character to other staff members.

+1. Ask an interview question or questions that reveal the person’s attitude.
 These questions can assist in filtering out those who aren’t the right fit.
-Their answers will give you a good idea about the person’s attitude.
+The responses will give you a good idea about the person’s attitude.

 2. Treat attitude as just as important as education and skill shortage.
 This way, you’ll get a key idea of what the person’s soft skills are.